Breadcrumbs

 When the time hits zero it's time to scan the reference again.

-If you are about to record a new image and the valid time has run out you will get a message before you scan that a new White or Dark reference will be taken
+If you are about to record a new image and the cache time has expired, you will get a message before you scan that a new White or Dark reference will be taken

 How white references are stored and how it affects reflectance conversion